apache/age-website/docs/intro/types.md

 #### Bool

-AGE provides the standard Cypher type boolean.
-The boolean type can have several states: “true”, “false”, and a third state, “unknown”, which is represented by the Agtype null value.
+AGE provides the standard Cypher type `boolean`.
+The `boolean` type can have several states: “true”, “false”, and a third state, “unknown”, which is represented by the Agtype `null` value.

-Boolean constants can be represented in Cypher queries by the keywords TRUE, FALSE, and NULL.
+Boolean constants can be represented in Cypher queries by the keywords `TRUE`, `FALSE`, and `NULL`.

 Input/Output Format